 Concentration power can be thought of as existing across two dimensions: spatial and temporal.
 The spatial component is the range of focus or how big a slice of the incoming sensory stream you choose to cover with attention.
 For example, you might focus on just the somatic sensation at the very tip of your nose.
 Near the other end of the continuum you might cover all of visual experience, objective and subjective.
 Or it could be anything in between.
 The temporal component is how long you keep your attention directed at a particular sensory event.
 For example, if your focus range is all body sensations, you might cover that whole range evenly and continuously OR you might allow your attention to move freely within that range, focusing briefly but intently on each sensory event, OR you might systematically scan through the whole body, and so on.

-Concentration power is developed by by returning your attention to the desired object of focus each time the attention wanders.
+Concentration power is developed by returning your attention to the desired object of focus each time the attention wanders.
 It is rather like weight training where each repetition of a movement against resistance increases muscle strength.
 Each time attention wanders and you bring it back, your concentration power gets a little stronger.
 The wandering and returning is an expected part of the training.

 Sensitivity is the ability to detect ever more subtle sensory events: fainter sounds, whispy body sensations, fleeting thoughts, etc.

-Resolution is the ability to detect components withing a previously unitary sensory experience.
+Resolution is the ability to detect multiple components withing a previously unitary sensory experience.
 For example, the sound of machinery might resolve into a low-frequency rumble with a pulsing intensity and a chaotic rattle.
 Discomfort in the body might resolve into a dull ache with tension flavored by fear or sadness.

 Development of sensory clarity rides on increasing concentration power.
-Sustained attention allows sensory experience to unfold its richness like like the opening of a flower.
+Sustained attention allows sensory experience to unfold its richness like the opening of a flower.
 But it is a bit more than just sustained focus.
 Within sustained focus there must be a letting go of the need to "move on" to the next event, instead penetrating the sensory experience of the present moment, becoming fascinated with mapping its contours.

 Equanimity is deep contentment with the present unfolding of sensory experience just as it is.
 It has also been described as radical non-interference with the natural flow of sensory experience, complete acceptance, non-resistance, surrender to the will of God, and so on.
 It is an attitude of letting go of the need to have things be different than they are in the present moment.